 VA Disability Benefits for Spine Conditions

 Most people experience back pain at some point in their lifetime.
 Unfortunately, spinal injuries are all too common for veterans.
-Military lifestyle, deployment and training often lead to spine conditions that can last a lifetime.
-These conditions can be debilitating, seriously threatening to your ability to hold down a job or partake in hobbies you once enjoyed.
+Military lifestyle, deployment, and training often lead to spine conditions that can last a lifetime.
+These conditions can be debilitating, seriously threatening your ability to hold down a job or partake in hobbies you once enjoyed.

 How Back Injuries Happen